-|216 W. Schleier Frankenmuth, MI 48734
+|216 W Schleier Frankenmuth, MI 48734

 The City Water Department has 2 State of Michigan Department of Environmental Quality Licensed Water System Operators on staff.

-Kenneth O’Brien, Water Superintendent, S-1 License Mark Daenzer, Water Operator, S-2 License
+Kenneth O’Brien, Water Superintendent, S-1 License

-The City of Frankenmuth purchases treated water from the City of Saginaw, who in turn purchases raw water from the Saginaw-Midland Municipal Water Supply Corporation.
-Our drinking water originates from Lake Huron at White Stone Point near Tawas, Michigan.
-It takes approximately one week for the water to travel from White Stone point at Lake Huron to your faucet.
+The City of Frankenmuth purchases treated potable water from the City of Saginaw as a wholesale customer.
+Saginaw purchases raw water, which comes out of Lake Huron near Tawas, from the Saginaw-Midland Municipal Water Supply Corporation.
+The City of Saginaw treats the raw water at its treatment plant and distributes it onto its wholesale customers.
+It takes approximately one to two weeks for the water to travel from the Lake Huron intake to your faucet.